Health Encyclopedia

 Treatment for fatigue

-Except for a lung transplant COPD has no cure.
-But certain treatments can help symptoms such as fatigue.
+Except for a lung transplant, COPD has no cure.
+But certain treatments can help symptoms, such as fatigue.
 These treatments include:

 • Bronchodilators.
 These medicines help open the airways to help you breathe easier.